How to add an own criteria

 class ProductCriterion(Criterion): value = models.CharField(max_length=100)

-The only attribute we need is the value the :term:`shop manager` will save for the criterion.
+The only attribute we need is the value the shop admin will save for the criterion.
 The attribute can have any type you need.
 In this example we use a simple character field.
-The entered SKU is checked within the products in the cart.
-Dependent on the chosen operator the criteria is valid if the product is within the cart or not.
+This example criterion will be valid, when the the product with the given SKU is within the card.

 Implement necessary Methods